-As well as reading the buying advice after our best-of list, you may want to have a look at our round-up of the best electric toothbrush deals for the latest offers.
+If you want more information on features, read our buying advice after our best-of list.
+You may also want to have a look at our round-up of the best electric toothbrush deals for the latest offers.
 All deals we find will reflect the actual prices that brushes are sold at, rather than the (often inflated) RRPs that retailers like to quote.